(1) What are the DATA sources used to create the Texas Water Conservation Scorecard?

 (3) What are Water Conservation Plans, who must submit them, and when are they submitted?

-Water Conservation Plans ensure water use efficiency within a water utility's operation.
-Submitting this plan every 5 years is essential to a utility reducing the consumption of water, reducing the loss or waste of water, and improving or maintaining the efficiency in the use of water.
+Water Conservation Plans ensure water use efficiency within a water utility’s operation.
+Water Conservation Plans outline a strategy or combination of strategies for reducing the consumption of water, reducing the loss or waste of water, improving or maintaining the efficiency in the use of water, and increasing recycling and reuse of water.
 This information is also helpful to the public, planning organizations, and agencies managing our state water resources.
-The next series of Water Conservation Plans are due May 1, 2019.
+The latest cycle of Water Conservation Plans was due May 1, 2019.

 (4) What are Water Conservation Annual Reports and who has to submit them?

-The Annual Report evaluates a utility's progress of program implementation in regards to the water conservation plan.
-Submitting this report is essential to a utility reviewing conservation programs annually and evaluating program successes and needs.
+The Annual Report evaluates a utility’s progress of program implementation in regards to the water conservation plan.
+The effectiveness of the water conservation plan is in the implementation of the water conservation program.
+Submitting the report annually provides an opportunity to evaluate program successes and needs.

-The annual Report is a TWDB requirement for entities meeting any of the following requirements:
+The annual Report is a Texas Water Development Board requirement for entities meeting any of the following requirements:

 - entities applying for or receiving financial assistance of greater than $500,000 from the TWDB;